reivax-boucoi/Electronic_Load/README.md

 The layout was done using the Eagle software (v9.5.2).
 Gerbers, Eagle project files, top and bottom views are available on the `pcb` folder.
 PCBs were printed using JLCPCB service.
 The schematic is available in a pdf and Eagle `.sch` format.

+Several user-definable bi-color status LEDs are included, such as Load ON/OFF, TX & RX, acquisition blink, as well as a power LED.

 There are several issues regarding the layout of the PCB, as it is a first version.
 Improper Kelvin connections to the current sense resistors, or wrong hole size for the power input connector by example.
 The heatsink originally used is salvaged from old equipement and the footprint may not be relevant to anyone else.
 Space for rubber feet placement should be included.
 Also, the LCD is too close to the heatsink, which is impractical during assembly (especially accessing the fan and temp sensor connector).